VihangaHerath99/TreadmillGUI/README.md

 # TreadmillGUI
-Brief Description: Treadmill GUI is a graphical user interface built using Python that provides an intuitive and user-friendly interface for controlling a treadmill.
+Treadmill GUI is a graphical user interface built using Python that provides an intuitive and user-friendly interface for controlling a treadmill.
 This project utilizes multithreading techniques to ensure smooth and responsive performance even under heavy usage.

-Key Features:
+**Key Features**:

-Sleek and modern GUI design
+-Sleek and modern GUI design
-Control the speed and incline of the treadmill Real-time monitoring of running statistics such as distance and calories burned Easy to use and navigate interface
+-Control the speed and incline of the treadmill -Real-time monitoring of running statistics such as distance and calories burned -Easy to use and navigate interface

-#Technical Requirements:
-Python 3.x
-Multithreading support for smooth performance